kubeshark/docs/src/pages/en/clean_up.md

 ## Only A Certain Namespace

-By default, Kubeshark the `clean` command removes the any Kubershark deployments cluster-wide.
+By default, Kubeshark the `clean` command removes the any Kubeshark deployments cluster-wide.
 To clean up only a certain namespace:

 ```